tiagoit/mv-htmlcss-02-mint/README.md

-# 📃 Microverse Assignment: Clone of Youtube website
+# 📃 Microverse Assignment: Mint's signup form
 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

 We've created a copy of Mint's.com signup form in order to practice the HTML/CSS forms building.